jemcclafferty/Phasing_Ptalamancanum/README.md

 # Phasing Polystichum talamancanum

-This repository contains MSA data and analysis code used to to identify the unknown progenitor of P. talamancanum through variant phasing of target-capture data, as described in:
+This repository contains data used to to identify the unknown progenitor of P. talamancanum through variant phasing of target-capture data, as described in:

 **Phasing of Target-Capture Sequence Data Reveals the Andean Progenitor of the Central American Endemic Allotetraploid _Polystichum talamancanum_ (Dryopteridaceae)**
 Julia E. McClafferty, Weston L. Testo, GoFlag Consortium, and David S. Barrington